Ocisra/TrackTime/README.md

 # Yotta

-This is a time a time tracking app and also the first project I post on Github.
+This is a time tracking app and also the first project I post on Github.
 Bugs, questions, comments, requests : open an issue.
 Yotta has only be tested under ArchLinux but I guess it works under all the other Linux distributions.
 The installation will delete any executable named `yotta_daemon` or `yotta`.
 Use at your own risk.